 Previously she spent two years at the County of Nassau Housing Unit developing the Employment Assistance Resource Network.
-Previously, she worked as a marketing maven in the financial industry.
-Prior to the financial world, Valentina worked as the Administrative Operations Manager at CMP Media which has always been considered her dream job during her career.
+She also worked as a marketing professional in the financial industry.
+Valentina’s spent over ten years at CMP Media as an Administrative Operations Manager.
+It was during her tenure that her aspirations to be an author began, working along such a skilled editorial team.
 Prior to CMP, Valentina worked in corporate management at Compaq Computer-Hewlett Packard.
 Her career spans over decades starting with Vernitron Corporation, as a representative for investor relations.

-A self described socialpreneur networker, leader, media maven promoting paying it forward on Long Island working on different and unique projects.
-A very powerful and emotional women who believes in the good old fashioned back to basic principles of life.
+Valentina is a social-preneur, networker, activist, leader, media professional promoting paying it forward on Long Island working on different and unique projects.
+A very powerful and strong woman who believes in the good old fashioned back to basic principles of life.
 Her big world includes a plethora of wonderful family, a committed circle of friends, dedicated members of the Long Island Breakfast Club and many writers who contributed their stories to this book.
-One of her most valuable ideas in keeping on track, is to keep her dance card full, by staying motivated in the community.
-As a member of The Sons of Italy Womens Division Lodge 2344A in Lynbrook, she continues to be a vibrant part of the community.
+Valentina stays motivated but getting involved with many communities.
+As as a member of The Sons of Italy Women’s Division Lodge 2344A in Lynbrook, she continues to be a vibrant member of the Italian culture.

 An “It Girl” is an attractive young woman, generally a celebrity, who is perceived to have both sex appeal and a personality that is especially engaging.
 The expression it girl originated in British upper-class society around the turn of the 20th century.
 It reached global attention in 1927, with the popularity of the Paramount Studio Film It, starring Clara Bow.
 In the earlier usage, a woman was especially perceived as an It girl if she had achieved a high level of popularity without flaunting her sexuality.
 Today the term is used more to apply simply to fame and beauty.